token03/osu_oracle/README.md

 # osu!oracle (WIP)

-osu!oracle is a machine learning model that categorizes osu! beatmaps into existing categories such as aim, streams, speed, tech, etc. The primary goal is to enable swift and accurate categorization of beatmaps without the need to access the editor or play them manually.
+osu!oracle is a machine learning model that classifies osu! beatmaps into existing categories such as aim, streams, speed, tech, etc. The primary goal is to enable swift and accurate classification of beatmaps without the need to access the editor or play them manually.

 ## Overview
 ### [Link to Google Drive](https://drive.google.com/file/d/1o5fbixI9xK_WF_GFhvNOI77D0HW-KeZO/view?usp=share_link) | [Link to Google Colab](https://colab.research.google.com/drive/1vVEpzWpSfArfHxL41sSdiXFtE-0U22HN?usp=sharing)

-> Model is currently trained on collections from [osu!collector](https://osucollector.com/) where the beatmaps are mostly from tournament pools and range from `~ 5.3*` to `~ 8.5*` range.
+> Model is currently trained on collections from [osu!collector](https://osucollector.com/) where the beatmaps are mostly from tournament pools and range from `~ 5.1☆` to `~ 8.5☆` range.

 > Current categories are `aim, alt, tech, and streams` with hopefully more to come